Common questions

 How much does a living trust cost?

 Lawyers charge $2,000-5,000+ for a living trust.
 Online services range from $300-1,000.
-Mantle costs $995 and includes everything: documents, remote notarization, and step-by-step guidance to actually transfer your assets into the trust.
+Mantle is one all-in price (no surprise add-ons) plus $99/year to keep your plan current, and includes everything: documents, remote notarization, and step-by-step guidance to actually transfer your assets into the trust.
+See pricing on our homepage.

 Can I create a living trust without a lawyer?

 Yes.
 Online services like Mantle let you create a legally valid living trust without hiring a lawyer.
-The documents are designed by estate planning attorneys and customized to your state.
+Mantle generates state-specific documents that meet California and Texas trust law.
 For most people with straightforward situations, this works perfectly.
+Mantle is not a law firm and does not provide legal advice.

 How long does it take to set up a living trust?